Gbury/dolmen/HACKING.md

 ### Messages files and build rules

-Not all languages in dolmen currently have the build rules needed to have customized error messages, but it should be fairly easy to add them.
-For that, you'll likely want to use the smtlib's support as reference.
-Concretely, for a language `foobar`, this means comparing `src/language/foobar/dune` with `src/language/smtlib2/v2.6/dune` and copying the missing parts.

-Once setup, the build for error messages define a few different build targets, that are described later.
-However, due to some limitations of dune (and/or my own knowledge of it), not everything has been automated, but the manual interventions should be limited to copying a file now and then.
-The files related to error messages are the following:
-- `syntax.messages` the checked-out file containing the customized/hand-written
-  error messages.
-It must follow the menhir `.messages` file format in order for the build to succeed.
-- `new.messages`: a useful tagret that allows one to ask menhir to generate a template `.messages` file.
-This target should only be used once at the start of setting up error messages, in order to copy it into a checked-out `syntax.messages`.
-The `new.messages` file is not meant to be committed, it is only a temporary file promoted by dune into the build treee for convenience.
-- `updated.messages`: a target to ask menhir to generate an updated `.messages` file after a change in then parser/grammar of the language.
-It should retain all of the messages from `syntax.messages` that are still valid/relevant for the updated grammar, easing the process of updating the error messages when updating a grammar.

-Additionally, the dune file defines rule so that when running the tests, menhir checks that the `syntax.messages` file is up-to-date with the current syntax.

 ### Adding new error messages

 Adding new error messages is as simple as editing the `syntax.messages`